When you have an injury like a herniated disc from an accident, you have a lot of questions. The most important? How

 - April 2014, New York: $1,500,000 Settlement: A 51-year-old pedestrian was crossing the street and was struck by a vehicle making a left turn.
 In spite of the pain in her knees, back, neck, and shoulder, she waited two days to see a doctor.
-She was diagnosed with two cervical avulsion fractures, ligament tears in her left knee and right shoulder, lumbar and cervical disc herniations, and lumbar disc bulges.
+She was diagnosed with two cervical avulsion fractures, ligament tears in her knee and shoulder, lumbar and cervical disc herniations, and lumbar disc bulges.
 Her injuries required months of physical therapy as well as a cervical fusion.
 She filed a lawsuit against the driver for negligence and failure to maintain proper caution while turning.
 Defendant had fled the scene when a fire truck arrived because she said she did not hit the Plaintiff.
 Her insurance company apparently disagreed and settled the case for $1.5 million.